OpenDDS/OpenDDS/about/articles/TMS/index.markdown

 The second case occurs when there is no available MC for the power device to select.
 This happens when all MCs have missed their heartbeats, and the global, coordinating state *No Available MCs* is set (transition T8).
 In this case, a No MC timer with a duration of 10 seconds is scheduled.
-This timer is concurrent with the Lost Active MC timer: it is scheduled at the same time as the Lost Active MC timer if the active MC is the last MC that missed heartbeat, or after the Lost Active MC timer is scheduled if the last available MC becomes unavailable while the Lost Active MC timer is pending.
+This timer is concurrent with the Lost Active MC timer.
+When they are scheduled in relative to each other depends on whether the active MC is the last MC that missed heartbeat -- if it is, the No MC timer is scheduled at the same time as the Lost Active MC timer.
+Otherwise, the No MC timer is scheduled after the Lost Active MC timer when the last available MC becomes unavailable.

 If a heartbeat is received from any MC while the No MC timer is pending, the No MC timer is cancelled, and the power device moves to the *No MC* state and starts a New MC timer to trigger the next selection of a new active MC.
 However, if the No MC timer expires without any heartbeats received, the power device doesn’t have any active MC and has to process the `CONFIG_ON_COMMS_LOSS` configuration.